Glitter and Goodness

 Caleb humbly told me that he only wanted to make people feel better, feel good.
 That’s why he loves doing what he does, as he gently massaged my feet and my calves.
 He told me that as long as he could remember, he knew that no matter what he did, he wanted to make people feel good.
 Lovely, absolutely lovely.

 I give thanks for the Calebs in this world, and the grace to encounter them.
-I give thanks for the unrelenting glimmers of glitter this season.
+I give thanks for the unrelenting glimmers of glitter that shine in the darkness.
 May you know both.

 Comments